-- 4.7 Personal Fall Arrest System Anchorage Strength: An anchorage selected for PFAS application must have the strength to sustain a static load applied in the direction permitted by the PFAS of at least: - a.
+- 4.7 Personal Fall Arrest System Anchorage Strength: Whether connected to directly with the carabiner or wrapped around by the lifeline, an anchorage selected for PFAS application must have the strength to sustain a static load applied in the direction permitted by the PFAS of at least: - a.
 Two times the maximum arrest force permitted when certification exists, or - b.
 5,000 lbs.
 (22.2 kN) in the absence of certification.